wimpomp/parfor/README.md

 is because the individual processes cannot terminate.
 Importing javabridge (used in python-bioformats) and starting the java virtual machine can cause it to hang since the processes only terminate after the java vm has quit.
 In this case, pass terminator=javabridge.kill_vm to parfor.

+On OSX the buffer bar does not work due to limitations of the OS.

 ## Arguments
 ### Required: